slip-slap/slip-slap.github.io/_posts/2017-03-08-pl-compile-c++-keyword-const.md

 #### I
 1. const is a fake keyword, it's just a promise.
+- the qualifier const can be applied to the declaration of any variable to specify that its value will not be changed.
+- const keyword applies to whatever is immediately to its left.
+- if there is nothing to its left, it applies to whatever is immediately to its right.

 #### with pointer
 1. computer read a statement backward